effector/effector/src/content/docs/en/api/effector/attach.md

 [effector 21.5.0](https://changelog.effector.dev/#effector-21-5-0)
 :::

 Create effect which will call `effect` with params as it is.
-That allow to create separate effects with shared behavior.
+That allows creating separate effects with shared behavior.

 ### Formulae {#attach-effect-formulae}